slsa-framework/slsa-github-generator/README.md

    This builder builds your container image and generate provenance.
 The generated provenance is compatible with [cosign](https://github.com/sigstore/cosign)'s attestation format.

-If you would rather build your project yourself, use the generators instead as explained in the next section.

-There are other builders built using this repository's [BYOB framework](#build-your-own-builder) and not hosted in this repository:
+There are other available builders using this repository's [BYOB framework](#build-your-own-builder) and not hosted in this repository:

 1. [JReleaser builder](https://github.com/jreleaser/release-action/tree/java#slsa-builder).
 Lets you build and generate provenance using [JReleaser](https://jreleaser.org/).

+If you would rather build your project yourself, use the generators instead as explained in the next section.

 ### Provenance-only generators